Arlington Brings Home Another Gold with Second Walk Friendly Community Designation

-Walk Friendly Communities is a national recognition program developed by the Pedestrian and Bicycle Information Center to encourage towns and cities across the United States to establish or recommit to a high priority for supporting safer walking environments.
+Developed by the Pedestrian and Bicycle Information Center, Walk Friendly Communities (WFC) is a national recognition program designed to encourage towns and cities across the United States to establish or recommit to a high priority for supporting safer walking environments.
 The WFC program recognizes communities that are working to improve a wide range of conditions related to walking, including safety, mobility, access and comfort.

-Reviewers cited the following as reasons for Arlington County’s Gold Level Walk Friendly Community designation:
+Based on Arlington County’s assessment tool and other information, reviewers cited the following as reasons for Arlington’s second Gold-Level Walk Friendly Community designation:

-- Pedestrian initiatives like WalkArlington and activities and encouragement programs like Walkabouts and the Car-Free Diet, which serve as examples to pedestrian advocacy efforts nationwide.
+- Pedestrian initiatives like WalkArlington and activities and encouragement programs like Walkabouts, PAL and the Car-Free Diet, which serve as examples to pedestrian advocacy efforts nationwide.

-- Arlington’s outstanding transit-oriented planning, well-conceived pedestrian plan, first-class pedestrian facilities, excellent transit, and innovative transportation demand management strategies.
+- Arlington’s outstanding transit-oriented planning, well-conceived pedestrian plan, first-class pedestrian facilities, excellent transit, extensive data collection activities, and innovative transportation demand management strategies.

 - The community’s commitment to instilling positive values and best practices through frequent and dynamic educational opportunities.

-Arlington County will use this designation as a first step toward learning what our community can do to address remaining areas of need, supporting pedestrian initiatives in other communities, and elevating the importance of pedestrian safety across the nation.
+Going forward, Arlington will continue to walk the walk by using this re-designation to learn what our community can do to address remaining areas of need, support pedestrian initiatives in other communities, and elevate the importance of pedestrian safety across the nation.